 In March 2020, House Bill 4559 passed the Massachusetts House Committee on Ways and Means.
 However, debate on the bill was then quickly stalled because of COVID-19-related developments.
 The bill would theoretically require a $10 million application fee for each prospective operator (one of the highest potential fees in the industry) along with a 15% revenue tax for online and retail sports wagers.

-It’s being discussed more regularly now that the Massachusetts legislature is back in session.
-Many senators in Massachusetts, including Sen. Eric Lesser, want to push for sports wagering legalization as soon as possible, as the revenue from a successful legalization bill may help the state recover from recent economic upheaval.
+Sports wagering discussions resumed in early 2021 with the Massachusetts legislature back in session.
+Many senators in the state, including Sen. Eric Lesser, want to push for sports wagering legalization as soon as possible.
+The revenue from a successful legalization bill may help the state recover from recent economic upheaval.

-Despite the apparent goodwill in the public and many state senators and representatives, there is still some push back against sports betting legalization.
-Furthermore, it’s unlikely that collegiate betting will be legalized since many Division I athletic programs in Massachusetts have already voiced opposition to any betting on college sports.
+Despite the apparent goodwill in the public and many state senators and representatives, there is still some pushback against sports betting legalization.
+Furthermore, it’s unlikely that collegiate betting will be legalized.
+Many Division I athletic programs in Massachusetts and political leaders have already voiced opposition to any betting on college sports.

-Time will tell how Massachusetts’s future sports wagering industry truly shapes up.
+Time will tell how the state’s future sports wagering industry truly shapes up.
 It’s unlikely that sports wagering will launch in 2021 given how slow debate has been on multiple sports wagering bills.
 The only vote relating to sports betting was in May when budget amendments relating to the activity were rejected by the Senate.
 Senate President Karen Spilka did not have sports betting as a priority for discussion this fall.

 Sportsbooks Coming Soon To Massachusetts